HysteriaKa/MoBileP7Api/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-You have to clone this project
+You have to clone this project or you can use code and DBB sent

 ### Prerequisites